Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Quantum field theoretic preliminaries

 In the reparameterization~\eqref{eq:YM_amplitudes_parameterization_with_coupling}, we have ignored any considerations regarding regularization and renormalization and merely consider the loop integrands.
 We note that loop integrands themselves are certainly neither observable nor canonically extractable from the S-matrix; we will therefore discuss their definition in some detail later.

-By cutting open an $n$-point, $L$-loop Feynman diagram to a connected $(n+2L)$-point tree diagram with arbitrary operators on external legs\footnote{not to be confused with cutting apart a loop diagram into multiple tree diagrams}, we can simplify the CK duality conjecture. \begin{observation} The loop diagrams $\Gamma$ appearing in $\scA_{n,L}$ are glued together from (off-shell) tree diagrams, and if we can establish off-shell CK duality at the level of tree diagrams or correlators, then it will automatically hold at the loop level. \end{observation} This is relatively easily seen, considering the corresponding Feynman diagrams.
-For example, if we have a triple of tree diagrams whose sum cancels due to the Jacobi identity, then the diagrams agree up to a common four-point subregion, where we have the three subdiagrams:
+By cutting open an $n$-point, $L$-loop Feynman diagram to a connected $(n+2L)$-point tree diagram with arbitrary operators on external legs\footnote{not to be confused with cutting apart a loop diagram into multiple tree diagrams}, we can simplify the CK duality conjecture. \begin{observation} The loop diagrams $\Gamma$ appearing in $\scA_{n,L}$ are glued together from (off-shell) tree diagrams, and if we can establish off-shell CK duality at the level of tree diagrams or correlators, then it will automatically hold at the loop level. \end{observation} This is easily seen from the actual Feynman diagrams.
+If we have a triple of tree diagrams whose color numerators sum to zero due to the Jacobi identity, then their color numerators have to agree except for a factor quadratic in the structure constants of the color Lie algebra.
+Recall that the three color numerators fully determine the three diagrams.
+It follows that the latter agree up to a common four-point subregion, where we have the three subdiagrams

 If we now glue these together in the same way to form loop diagrams that differ again only in these three subdiagrams, then the corresponding sum of loop diagrams vanishes as well.
-Since all loop diagrams are glued together from tree diagrams, the observation is evident.
+Since all loop diagrams are glued together from tree diagrams, the observation is evident (up to the above mentioned labeling problem, which does not affect our discussion).

 \Cref{ob:tree_is_good_enough} allows us to lift the discussion to the level of Lagrangians, as we had done previously in the context of what we called the \emph{BRST--Lagrangian double copy}~\cite{Borsten:2020zgj,Borsten:2021hua}.
 More precisely, our formulation of CK duality will be the following: there is a renormalizable Lagrangian containing a Yang--Mills gauge potential as well as other fields, such that the scattering amplitudes between asymptotic states labeling gauge potentials are those of Yang--Mills theory and such that the implied Feynman diagram expansion manifests CK duality at the full quantum level.
+Note that this Feynman diagram expansion neglects possible counterterms.
+These counterterms may break CK duality, which may be anomalous in this sense.

 CK duality has a number of generalizations, such as the flavor--kinematics duality exhibited by the non-linear sigma model discussed in \cref{sec:NLSM}; in the following, we will use the term \emph{color--kinematics duality} to capture all of these.